Member

 Related Outline

-During the life of an organism, maintaining tissue homeostasis and responding to environmental changes are crucial mechanisms that ensure individual systems properly.
-Failure of these mechanisms can lead to deterioration of individual functions and various pathological conditions.
-Our research group aims to understand the regulatory mechanisms that enable homeostasis and environmental response, with a particular focus on “cell-to-organismal-level plasticity.”
-To achieve this goal, we utilize Drosophila, a model organism with sophisticated genetic tools, and small jellyfish Cladonema, which exhibit an acute response to environmental changes.
-We have revealed that cell plasticity and stem cell heterogeneity contribute to tissue structural maintenance, size control, and regenerative processes in various epithelial tissues.
-In this transformative research group, we will explore the phenomenon of “organismal-level reorganization” observed in basal metazoans, including some jellyfish, to elucidate the mechanisms of their self-organization.
-To tackle this problem, we will employ cross-disciplinary approaches as well as methods in developmental biology and cell biology.
+During the life of an organism, maintaining tissue homeostasis and responding to environmental changes are essential mechanisms for ensuring the proper function of individual systems.
+The failure of these mechanisms can lead to a decline in function and various pathological conditions.
+My research group aims to understand the regulatory mechanisms that enable homeostasis and environmental response, with a particular focus on “cell-to-organismal-level plasticity.”
+To achieve this, we utilize Drosophila, a model organism with sophisticated genetic tools, and the small jellyfish Cladonema, which exhibit an acute response to environmental changes.
+We have revealed that cell plasticity and stem cell heterogeneity are key contributors to tissue structural maintenance, size control, and regenerative processes in various epithelial tissues.
+In this transformative research, we will explore the phenomenon of “organismal-level reorganization” observed in basal metazoans, including some jellyfish, to uncover the mechanisms behind their self-organization.
+To address this problem, we will employ cross-disciplinary approaches, integrating methods from developmental biology and cell biology.

 Career

-Yuichiro performed PhD work with Prof. Masayuki Miura at The University of Tokyo (PhD Pharmaceutical Sciences, 2011).
-He then did his postdoctoral work with Dr. Matt Gibson at the Stowers Institute for Medical Research in the US.
-He was appointed as Assistant Professor at FRIS, Tohoku University in 2016 to start his own research group and moved to The University of Tokyo as Lecturer since 2021.
+Yuichiro completed his PhD in Pharmaceutical Sciences in 2011 under the supervision of Prof. Masayuki Miura at The University of Tokyo.
+He pursued postdoctoral research with Dr. Matt Gibson at the Stowers Institute for Medical Research in the United States.
+In 2016, he was appointed as an Assistant Professor at the Frontier Research Institute for Interdisciplinary Sciences (FRIS), Tohoku University, where he established his research group.
+In 2021, he transitioned to The University of Tokyo as a Lecturer and was promoted to Associate Professor in 2024.

 Representative Achievements